riyagayasen/Android_accordion_view/README.md

       The accordion view above is an AccordionView object that can be created as (in an Activity):

         AccordionView wordView = new AccordionView(this);

+  5. Heading Background: this value determines the color/drawable to be used for the background

+        app:headingBackground = "@drawable/example_layout_drawable" (to use a drawable)
+        app:headingBackgroundColor = "@android:color/white" (to set just the color)

+       OR

+        accordionView.setHeadingBackground(R.drawable.custom_background);    (to use a drawable)
+        accordionView.setHeadingBackgroundColor(Color.WHITE);    (to set just the color)

+  6. Body/Paragraph Background: this value determines the color/drawable to be used for the body of the accordion

+        app:bodyBackground="@drawable/custom_drawable" (to set the drawable)
+        app:bodyBackgroundColor="#233245" (to set the color)

+       OR

+        accordionView.setBodyBackground(R.drawable.custom_drawable);    (to set just the color)
+        accordionView.setBodyBackgroundColor(Color.CYAN);    (to set just the color)